Payphone Road Trip! Can We Find a Working Payphone in Our Small Town?

 Another phone location was spotted at a tire store in town.
-All six of these phones were within two miles of each other, and there was another one that I couldn't photograph, because it's located in a closed arena with tinted windows.
+All six of these phones were within a mile of each other, and there was another one that I couldn't photograph, because it's located in a closed arena with tinted windows.
 (I must look a freak when I'm out doing this stuff.)
-Even during the heyday of payphones, this concentration seems to border on over-saturation.
+Even during the heyday of payphones, this concentration seems to border on overkill.

-We then ventured to that Mecca of consumerism, the mall.
-Tragically, it seems as though all of their payphones are no more.
-Even a year or two ago, they still had a working phone, which I once used to call my dad.
-One nice thing about being a pessimist is that you're not easily surprised, and I was not optimistic when I approached this phone.
+We then ventured to that Mecca of consumerism, the mall where I used to hang out at Kay-Bee Toys.
+Tragically, it seems as though all of the mall payphones are no more.
+Even a year or two ago, they had a working phone, which I once used to call my dad.
+One nice thing about being a pessimist is that you're not easily disappointed.

 The mall's other phones at the entrances have been shuttered up, their rings silenced forever:

 As a sign of the times, the food court's payphone has been replaced by a cell phone recycling kiosk.
 I remember seeing a high school crush using that phone in the '90s.
 I tried to talk to her after she hung up, but she didn't want anything to do with me, a trend which would continue with women until I met my wife in 2015.

 I didn't let the lack of payphones ruin my day, setting up this sweet photo op with no external assistance: